mozilla/pkipolicy/rootstore/policy.md

 "SHOULD NOT", "RECOMMENDED",  "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119.

+\* A CA operator is an organization or legal entity that is in possession or control of a CA certificate and associated keys, which are capable of being used to issue new certificates.

 ### 1.2 Policy Ownership ###

-Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root store.
+Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and to make decisions regarding all matters relating to CA certificates included in our root store.

 Further, Mozilla has appointed a [Mozilla CA Certificate Policy module